 Utilities.
-Proposed expansion activities would not result in an increase in the daily load on public utilities, although use of public utilities would likely continue for an additional estimated 7.8 years.
+Proposed expansion activities would not result in an increase in the daily load on public utilities, although use of public utilities would likely continue for up to an additional estimated 7.8 years.
 The current KLF utility requirements would not exceed the existing capacity of local utility companies.
 The proposed expansion would increase the capacity of the existing landfill, resulting in a positive impact for the solid waste infrastructure on Kaua'i.
 No other foreseeable actions have been identified in the vicinity of the KLF that would cause a cumulative impact to utilities when combined with implementation of the proposed expansion of the landfill.

 Visual Resources.
-Maximum height of the landfill and final cover upon closure would be no greater than 120 ft above msl.
-Closure plans for the KLF Phase II would include provisions for landscaping of the fill areas, as well as the site perimeter, to minimize visual impacts.
+Maximum height of the landfill and final cover upon closure would be no greater than 120 ft msl.
+Closure plans for the KLF Phase II may include provisions for landscaping of the fill areas, as well as the site perimeter, to minimize visual impacts.
 No other foreseeable actions have been identified in the vicinity of the KLF that would cause a cumulative impact to visual resources when combined with implementation of the proposed expansion of the landfill.

 Water Resources.
-Surface water drainage features will need to be modified slightly (i.e., extended upwards as the expansion is landfilled) to accommodate the increase in sideslope lengths due to the proposed vertical increase.
+Surface water drainage features would need to be modified slightly (i.e., extended upwards as the expansion is landfilled) to accommodate the increase in sideslope lengths due to the proposed vertical increase, but existing infiltration ditches and basins would continue to manage site surface water without discharging offsite.
 Groundwater monitoring at the KLF would continue to be conducted.
 No other foreseeable actions have been identified in the vicinity of the KLF that would cause a cumulative impact to water resources when combined with implementation of the proposed expansion of the landfill.